Previous Humanities Forum 1999-2020

 Racecraft in the Odyssey and Argonautica (Ancient Studies Week) – Jackie Murray, University of Kentucky

-Black COVID Stories, Black Lives Matter, and Protest: A Conversation about the Ongoing Struggle for Justice and Change (42nd Du Bois Lecture) – Karsonya “Kaye” Wise Whitehead, Loyola University Maryland
+Black COVID Stories, Black Lives Matter, and Protest: A Conversation about the Ongoing Struggle for Justice and Change (42nd W.E.B.
+Du Bois Lecture) – Karsonya “Kaye” Wise Whitehead, Loyola University Maryland

 Public Discourse and Representations of Work in the Home – Elizabeth Patton, UMBC